Go to top button

 > 10 years

-Presented time series starts in 2000.
+Presented time series (aggregate changing according to the context EU_V) starts in 2007.

 6.4.
 Comparability - over time